Greece: Creditors approve U-turn on pension cuts

 The government is due to table a final version of the 2019 budget to parliament later Wednesday after getting the nod from lenders.

-Greece ended its third consecutive international bailout in August but has not returned to markets due to turmoil created by the budget standoff in Italy and a financial crisis in Turkey.
+Greece ended its third consecutive international bailout in August but has not returned to markets partly as a result of the turmoil created by the budget standoff in Italy and a financial crisis in Turkey.

+Commission Vice President Valdis Dombrovskis congratulated Greece for submitting its draft budget "for the first time" within an EU framework that came out of the region's debt crisis.